evanx/mpush-redis/message.md

 3) "type"
 4) "number"
 ```
-where the `type` indicates the incoming message itself was a number, i.e. `12345.`
+where the `type` indicates the incoming message was itself a number, i.e. `12345,` and so this is used for the `xid.`

 The `:message:xid:$xid` key enables a subscriber worker to lookup the message `id` in order to push it into `:message:done.` Otherwise it will be counted as a timeout i.e. in the `:metrics:timeout` hashes: